 If there is an emergency situation where a pupil has no previous history or knowledge of having an allergy but symptoms suggest anaphylactic shock is occurring, the emergency services will be called.
-If advised to do so by the emergency services, another pupil's auto-injector will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.
-The Academy should inform the emergency services that an emergency adrenaline auto-injector is in the school.
+If advised to do so by the emergency services, an emergency auto-injector (if in place) or another pupil's auto-injector will be used even where consent has not been received and full details of the advice given and dosage administered will be recorded.